oracle/python-oracledb/doc/src/user_guide/installation.rst

 platform, however you can use older 32-bit clients to connect to Oracle Database 23ai.

-1. Set required Oracle environment variables by running the Oracle environment script.
+1. Set required Oracle environment variables, such as ``ORACLE_HOME``, by running the Oracle environment script.
 For example:

    .. code-block:: shell